howest-mct/2023-2024-projectone-ctai-ApinisAtvars/Docs/Feedforward.md

 This is the feedback on my questions.

 - Feedback 1: No, it's not necessary.
-It's nice to have it, the same as frontend for the application with Gradion Python.
+It's nice to have it, the same as frontend for the application with Gradio Python.

 - Feedback 2: You can't get it back after the session ends.
 When you are done training your model, you need to get the weights out ASAP.